Chronic Pelvic Pain

 PGAD is treated like other peripheral neuropathies and chronic pelvic pain disorders.
 Find and treat all “triggers” which may be pudendal neuralgia, IC/PBS and others, treat the pain adequately and always find a qualified pelvic floor physical therapist for the inevitable pelvic floor dysfunction or clenching.

-There are medications such as anti-depressants, anti-seizure medications, beta-blockers, and even peripheral nerve blocks on the pudendal nerve that I have seen to be quite effective.
+There are medications such as anti-depressants, anti-seizure medications, beta-blockers, and even peripheral nerve blocks on the pudendal nerve and other pelvic nerves that I have seen to be quite effective.
 Also, because of the secondary anxiety and depression, it is very helpful to utilize many different types of mind/body relaxation techniques.
 The more we learn about chronic pain in general, the better the research will be towards treating all of the genital pain syndromes.

 Vulvodynia & Vulvar Vestibulitis